 If you want to get a free sample, contact the company.
 See the contact info above.
-Be aware if you sign up to get a free 2 week sample, you may be entered into an auto-ship program where you get regular shipments of Force Factor regularly.
+If you sign up for a free 2 week sample, you may be entered into an auto-ship program where you get regular shipments of Force Factor regularly.
 You will have to cancel the trial period ends.
 Be sure to ask about this when you ask about the free trial.

 Return Force Factor

 If you want to return Force Factor 2 or their other supplements, you can simply return them to the store you purchased them from.
 If you purchased the supplement directly from the company, call them first and obtain a Return Authorization Number (RMA number).
 You will need this before you return the supplement.